TheRealAnonymous008/quartz/content/personal/ideas/Trade Offs.md

 * The classic tradeoff of "High risk High reward'
 * Can be subverted (i.e., high risk low reward) but more often than not prevalent in a lot of scenarios.

+### Space vs Time Tradeoff
+* This tradeoff applies to computation.
+On one hand, we can apply the computation as normal, which takes time.
+* On the other time, we can reduce computation time if we memorize the answers at the cost of space.

 ## [[Inventory Management and Control|Inventory Tradeoffs]]